deepak14ri/CRUD-Application/README.md

 # Delete a Record:
 Lastly, I create an API endpoint to handle the deletion of user records.
 When the frontend sends a delete request, the server identifies the user to be deleted, removes their entry from the database, and sends a response back to confirm the successful deletion.

-By following these steps, I stablishe the above application.
+By following these steps, I stablished the above application.